 Low-Ferrite Austenitic Stainless Steel

 Foundries are often called upon to produce special grades of stainless steel.
-One of the factors which can be controlled is the volume percent of ferrite.
-A separate information sheet discusses the question “Why are stainless steel castings magnetic?” and describes some of the advantages and disadvantages of having the structure of the metal partially ferritic.
-But which factors determine the amount of ferrite and how are they controlled?
+One of the factors which can be controlled is the ferrite content in stainless stell.
+A separate information sheet discusses the question “Why are stainless steel castings magnetic?” and describes some of the advantages and disadvantages of having the structure of the metal having low ferrite austentitic stainless steel.
+But which factors determine the amount of ferrite content in stainless steel and how are they controlled?
 And how is the amount of ferrite determined?

 But first, what is ferrite?
 ASTM A800 defines ferrite as “the ferromagnetic, body-centered cubic, microstructural constituent of variable chemical composition in iron-chromium-nickel Alloys.
 This may be formed upon solidification from the molten metal (delta ferrite) or by transformation from austenite or sigma phase on cooling in the solid state (alpha ferrite).”
 In comparison, austenite is the non-ferromagnetic, face-centered cubic phase which is found in iron-chromium-nickel Alloys.
 It is important to note that both phases are Alloyed, that is, they contain high levels of chromium, nickel, molybdenum, etc. Ferrite should not be confused with “free iron” or “unAlloyed iron” which may be on the surface of either wrought or cast material.